Vikramashila: Restoration work

 Vikramashila was neglected for years which contributed to the extensive damage to the monument.
 The Archeological Survey of India is now planning to develop the excavated site of Vikramashila.

 Since 2009, there has been considerable work in maintaining and beautifying the place to attract tourism.
-There has been inflow of western tourist as well, during their river cruises on the Ganga River.
+There has been inflow of western tourists as well, during their river cruises on the Ganga River.

 It has been a long-time demand of local people for revival of this university like Nalanda university.
 In 2015, prime minister Narendra Modi announced a Rs 500 crore package for it, while state Government had to provide around 500 acres land which was yet to be done.
 President Pranab Mukherjee visited the excavated ruins of Vikramshila university in 2017.
 He addressed a public gathering at the university, saying that he would talk to the Prime minister for its revival.